lazutotchkin/Eltex-PCMDumper/README.md

 # Eltex-PCMDumper
-Sketch of UDP receiver for parsing SS7 ISUP messages from Eltex SMG
+Sketch of UDP receiver for parsing SS7 ISUP messages from Eltex SMG.